 Document Accessibility

-NDUS Policy 1203.1 section 1B requires that all papers, theses, and dissertations are compliant with the Web Content Accessibility Guidelines 2.1, Level AA per Title II of the Americans with Disabilities Act.
+All papers, theses, and dissertations should be compliant with the Web Content Accessibility Guidelines 2.1, Level AA, a.k.a.
+WCAG (see NDUS Policy 1203.1, Title II of the Americans with Disabilities Act).
 On this page you will find resources for helping you make a compliant disquisition, instructions for resolving common accessibility issues, optional accessibility settings recommended by the NDSU Graduate School, and instructions on updating older templates downloaded before October 2025.

-You can check the accessibility readiness of your document using the free PDF Accessibility Checker or a PDF editor, such as Foxit PDF Editor or Adobe Acrobat Pro.
-If you are drafting your document in Word, the built-in accessibility checker can be useful as a preliminary check for missing requirements, such as finding figures without alt-text.
-However, Word's checker is not comprehensive, and you will need to use one of the aforementioned tools to check your final PDF.
+Use the PDF Accessibility Checker (PAC) to test the accessibility readiness of your document.
+If you are drafting your document in Word, the built-in accessibility checker is useful only as a preliminary check for some requirements, such as finding figures without alt-text.
+Similarly, checkers in PDF editors are not comprehensive, and you will need to use PAC to check your final PDF.

-Finally, be aware that some methods of converting your document to a PDF will leave out some or all of our required features.
+Finally, be aware that common methods of converting your document to a PDF will leave out some or all required features.
 Please use our document conversion guide to avoid issues.

-As the author of your disquisition, you are responsible for making your document compliant with the WCAG 2.1 AA digital accessibility requirements.
+As the author of your disquisition, you are responsible for making your final PDF compliant with the WCAG 2.1 AA digital accessibility requirements.
 If you are using one of our Word templates that was updated October 2025 or later, employing the template's pre-formatted styles in adherence with the Graduate School Format Guidelines will meet many of our accessibility requirements.
-However, just as many of our requirements rely on you to create accessible content, such as setting header for tables, creating alt-text for images, and respecting minimum size requirements for text.
+However, many requirements rely on you to create accessible content, such as creating a logical reading order with heading levels, creating alt-text for images, and respecting minimum size requirements for text.
+Some requirements can only be addressed in a PDF editor, such as setting scope for tables and adding alt-text to equations.

-If you need a PDF editor to check or remediate your document, workstations with licenses for Adobe Pro are available in several locations across campus.
+Once you've addressed any formatting issues in your document during your format review, use the WCAG Checklist for Accessible PDFs or the Section 508 Testing and Remediation Guide to remediate any remaining issues in your PDF.
+If you need a PDF editor to remediate your document, workstations with licenses for Adobe Pro are available in several locations across campus; see below for the full list.
 The Library's Data Visualization Lab and the NDSU Virtual Lab can both be accessed remotely.

 Optional Settings

-The following items describe settings you may wish to use in your disquisition to improve its accessibility.
+The following items describe settings you may wish to use in your disquisition to improve its accessibility from WCAG 2.1 AA to WCAG 2.1 AAA.
+(TRIPLE A BABY!)
 These settings are optional.

 Updating Your Document from an Older Word Template